richardhundt/upoll/README.md

 # DESCRIPTION

-Wraps `kqueue`, `epoll`, `poll` and `select` providing a consistent interface modelled after `epoll`.
+Wraps `epoll`, `poll` and `select` providing a consistent interface modelled after `epoll`.
 The reason for this madness is that although there are plenty of event loop implementations out there (libuv, libev, libevent, etc.), I couldn't find one that just lets me poll via a pull-style API.

 See the example for usage details.
 Also, it's really very young.
 Expect segfaults and other weirdness.